“Warm, inviting interiors and a stylish decked roof terrace with a pool make this Barcelona design hotel a real treat for party people”

 In the lobby, high ceilings and comfy sofas at the front give way to low ceilings and leather stools at the bar; a groovy orange pool table and a buzzing bar.
 In between you’ll find an open fire in winter and wonderfully comfortable swivel chairs.
 Up on the roof, there's a pool and classy cocktail bar, plus stellar views of La Sagrada Familia.
 This is a fun, funky addition to Barcelona's hotel scene.

-- Funky and spacious rooms with heavenly beds and hi-tech gadgetry (snazzy lights, Grohe power showers, projectors for TVs)
+- Funky and spacious rooms with heavenly beds - you can even buy the mattresses - and hi-tech gadgetry (snazzy lights, Grohe power showers, projectors for TVs)

-- Rooftop pool and decked terrace with views of Gaudí's La Pedrera and the Sagrada Familia - plus excellent cocktails
+- Rooftop pool and decked terrace with city views and excellent cocktails

 - Sleek spa with a steam room, sauna and indoor pool, plus a multi-page menu of treatments

 - Not really an ideal hotel for families, although a few family-friendly rooms are available

 - This is a serious design hotel with an expensive price tag

 - With around 90 rooms and suites, it's less intimate and personal than our usual i-escape hotels - though service is excellent

 - Breakfast isn't included in the rates and is a little on the pricey side

 Our top tips